terraform-mongodbatlas-modules/terraform-mongodbatlas-atlas-basic/README.md

 ## MongoDB Cluster

+A MongoDB Atlas cluster provisioned with AWS, GCP or AZURE provider.
+It can also be a free tier (TENANT) cluster.

 ## Database user

 Use the `database_users` field to define a list of database user allowed to connect to your MongoDB cluster using [SCRAM](https://www.mongodb.com/docs/manual/core/security-scram/) authentication